Android

 Taylor has dealt with chronic digestive issues for 3 years that haven't responded to Western treatments.
 She's already invested in acupuncture and works with a nutritionist, so she's comfortable with holistic approaches and coaching models.
 She follows wellness influencers who frequently mention Ayurveda's effectiveness for gut health—worth a try if it brings relief.

-Design hypothesis
+Design approach

 Hypothesis